 - The Staunton-Augusta-Waynesboro MPO

 Title VI of the Civil Rights Acts of 1964

-Title VI of the Civil Rights Act of 1964 provides that no person shall on the grounds of race, color, national origin, gender or disabilities be excluded from participation in, be denied the benefits of, or be subject to discrimination under any program or activity receiving Federal funds.
+Title VI of the Civil Rights Act of 1964 provides that no person shall on the grounds of race, color, or national origin be excluded from participation in, be denied the benefits of, or be subject to discrimination under any program or activity receiving Federal funds.
 Title VI requires recipients of Federal funds to provide information to the public regarding the recipient’s obligations under DOT’s Title VI regulations and apprise members of the public of the protections against discrimination afforded to them by Title VI.
 Please click the following for information regarding the Title VI Complaint Form, Non-Discrimination Statement,Notice Under the Americans with Disabilities Act, and Discrimination Complaint Procedures.